-Several people were stabbed by the knifeman before he was grappled to the ground and disarmed by members of the public on London Bridge.
+Several people were stabbed by the knifeman before he was grappled to the ground and disarmed by members of the public.

 Witnesses described a scene of panic around London Bridge, moments after the incident.

-Nurse Jackie Bensfield, 32, described how she asked to be let off a bus on London Bridge after she heard “five or six” gunshots.
+Nurse Jackie Benfield, 32, described how she asked to be let off a bus on London Bridge after she heard "five or six" gunshots.

-Ms Bensfield, who was on her way home from work, said she exited the bus and “ran like hell” to escape the shots.
+Ms Benfield, who was on her way home from work, said she exited the bus and "ran like hell" to escape the shots.